wendymunyasi/wendymunyasi/README.md

 ### About Me
-I am just another physicist person who fell for coding. 🙃
+I am just another physicist who fell for coding. 🙃

 ### I have experience with: